 Further, the Acer EB321HQU has advanced picture adjustments available, including the gamma and 6-axis color settings.

 It also has a low blue light filter mode that blocks out the blue lights that are harmful to your eyes.

 The Acer EB321HQU IPS monitor features a relatively thin design with reasonably thick bezels.
 It’s VESA mount compatible, but the stand is tilt-only by -5°/10°.

-On the right side of the display, you will find a DL-DVI-D, an HDMI, a DisplayPort, and a headphones jack while the power jack is on the left side.
+On the right side of the display, you will find DL-DVI-D, HDMI 1.4, DisplayPort 1.2, and a headphones jack while the power jack is on the left side.

 Price & Similar Monitors

-However, for roughly the same price, you can get the AOC Q3279VWDF8 instead which is a newer 32″ 1440p IPS monitor with more features including AMD FreeSync up to 75Hz.
+For basically the same price, you can get the AOC Q3279VWDF8 instead, which is a newer 32″ 1440p IPS monitor with more features including AMD FreeSync up to 75Hz.

 |Aspect Ratio||16:9 (Widescreen)|